zaza0209/GEERL/rebuttal_ac.md

 Dear AC,

-For your convenience, we would like to provide a concise summary of our detailed responses to the feedback from all three reviewers:
+For your convenience, we would like to provide a concise summary of our detailed responses prepared during the rebuttal to the feedback from all three reviewers:

 ---